mattlibera/alpine/packages/docs/src/en/advanced/reactivity.md

 The main difference here is that any time you modify or retrieve (get or set) a value from `reactiveData`, Alpine is aware of it and can execute any other logic that depends on this data.

-`Alpine.reactive` is only the first half of the story. `Alpine.effect` is the other half, let's dig in.
+`Alpine.reactive` is only the first half of the story. `Alpine.effect` is the other half; let's dig in.

 <a name="alpine-effect"></a><a name="alpine-effect"></a>
 ## Alpine.effect()

 `Alpine.effect` accepts a single callback function.
 As soon as `Alpine.effect` is called, it will run the provided function, but actively look for any interactions with reactive data.
-If it detects an interaction (a get or set from the aforementioned reactive proxy) it will keep track of it and make sure to re-run the callback if any of reactive data changes in the future.
+If it detects an interaction (a get or set from the aforementioned reactive proxy) it will keep track of that interaction and make sure to re-run the callback if any of reactive data changes in the future.
 For example:

 ```js
 let data = Alpine.reactive({ count: 1 })